richpeck/exception_handler/README.md

 **ExceptionHandler** uses our custom middleware to extract *all* the exception data for the request.
 Not only is this the most succinct, efficient way to do this, it also allows you to customize the *entire* fault-recovery process.

-This professional-grade system is trusted by over 30,000 users - it works *well*.

-This has *never* been done before - it's completely unique - the only professional solution to catch, process & handle exceptions in Rails.
+It's completely unique - the only professional solution to catch, process & handle exceptions in Rails.
 Unlike other solutions - mostly directing requests to `routes` - **ExceptionHandler** sends requests directly to the controller.

 ----------